docker-hy/docker-hy.github.io/data/part-3/section-2.md

   We can easily use the same trick for ourselves!
 So if we mount the _docker.sock_ socket to a container, we can use the command _docker_ inside the container, just like we are using it in the host terminal!

-Create a Dockerfile for it so that it can be run inside a container.
-So you should be able to run it ...
+Dockerize now the script you did for the last exercise.
+You can use [this image](https://hub.docker.com/_/docker) to run Docker inside Docker!

-You can run like this (split for better readability, pls note no can copypaste)
+Your Dockerized could should be run like this (the command is divided to many lines for better readability, note that copy pasting a multiline command does not work):

 ```
 docker run -e DOCKER_USER=mluukkai \